ncarrut/ncarrut.github.io/_pages/jpegSpectralClustering.md

 ## Example

-I’m clustering pixels in the famous painting "The bedroom" to demonstrate the elements of spectral clustering.
+I’m clustering pixels in the famous painting "The Bedroom" to demonstrate the elements of spectral clustering.
 I will reduce the painting to just a handful of colors.
-More detailed treatment of Spectral clustering can be found [here](https://ai.stanford.edu/~ang/papers/nips01-spectral.pdf) and [here](https://towardsdatascience.com/spectral-clustering-aba2640c0d5b).
-The main purpose of this example is to explain what I like about this technique and to make some visualizations that will help develop intuition.
+I hope that this example will be an intuitive explanation of the technique:  more detailed treatment of spectral clustering can be found [here](https://ai.stanford.edu/~ang/papers/nips01-spectral.pdf) and [here](https://towardsdatascience.com/spectral-clustering-aba2640c0d5b).
+I'm just trying to elaborate on what I like about this technique and make some useful visualizations.

 <div style="margin-bottom:50px;">